Biographer Ann Ferrar / Contact

 Journalist and author Ann Ferrar is an accomplished writer of narrative non-fiction.
 Her motorcycle lifestyle articles have been published in The New York Times.
-Her feature stories on women's issues and eclectic human interest subjects have been published in national women's magazines and online venues.
-She is best known as the author of Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown, 1996) and as the biographer of Bessie Stringfield.
+Her feature stories on women's issues and eclectic human interest subjects have been published in national women's magazines, newspaper syndicates and online venues.
+She is best known as the biographer of Bessie Stringfield and the author of the groundbreaking Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown Trade Paperbacks, 1996; NH: Whitehorse Press, 2000).

 Born and raised in South Brooklyn, the author is an alumna of Brooklyn College, City University of New York.
-She is a past recipient of the Hazel Kolb Brighter Image Award from the American Motorcyclist Association for Hear Me Roar.
-A member of the Authors Guild, Ann lived in Lower Manhattan for many years.
+A member of the Authors Guild, Ann lived in Manhattan for many years.
 She still lives in the Northeastern United States.